larryzodiac/mern/report/README.md

 - [Authentication For Your React and Express Application w/ JSON Web Tokens](https://medium.com/@faizanv/authentication-for-your-react-and-express-application-w-json-web-tokens-923515826e0)
 - [Wes Bos ~ Context API](https://www.youtube.com/watch?v=XLJN4JfniH4)
 - [Adding a Sass Stylesheet](https://facebook.github.io/create-react-app/docs/adding-a-sass-stylesheet)

+# Reflection

+This project was a mixed bag for me.
+I very much enjoy React as a framework with it's lego-like approach to building applications.
+However, with the introduction of the server-side content I didn't feel confident.

+Atlas, MongoDB, Mongoose, Axios and React Router all came very quick to me I think, but I made the mistake of trying to integrate Passport into my project.

+The problem I faced was that I really didn't know as much as I thought I did about browsers.
+That is to say, I spend my life in the console, yet I've never even thought to look at the _application_ tab or _network_ tab or even consider what HTTP was doing.

+I struggled to understand what exactly I was telling the browser to do.
+I understand routes, or middleware, but what a cookie actually is, where it's stored, how to access it, how to debug it etc, was challenging.

+It's a simple hurdle I'd assume, but networks was never my strong suit and trying to pick up passport took a heap of my time.

+I didn't for example get all the data I wanted into the application, or UI elements like search bars.
+On top of this I tried React's Context which is great.
+It took me a while but I enjoyed it.

+Between trying new React concepts and re-evaluating my understand of HTTP, I lost a lot of time, but again, this project isn't about design.

+Lastly, Webpack was a nightmare for a while.
+I understand what it does, but the syntax always got me and I struggled to juggle thinking about how all the different add-ons were packaging things together, but that's documentation I suppose.
+MDC's resources helped a lot but I still found myself on Stack Overflow often enough.

+Overall, I feel I have somewhat improved, especially in contrast to my last two applications.